Best Ways to Learn Math: 6 Research-Backed Strategies for Adults

 Practice every day (even for just 15 minutes)

 Consistency beats intensity across the board.
-Fifteen minutes of math practice daily does more than two hours once a week.
+If you want to know how to get better at math without burnout, daily 15-minute practice beats occasional long sessions every time.
 Your brain consolidates learning during rest, which means spacing out sessions helps retention.

 Think of it like going to the gym.
 You'll know that you don't train six hours a month.
 You spend 20 minutes a day doing some form of training.
 You can use this same technique with math.
 The structure is simple, and it works: